 Click on the organisation's logo for more information.

 The Centre National de la Recherche Scientifique, CNRS, is the largest public research organisation in France, covering all fields of scientific research.
-The CNRS is the Coordinator organisation of Inspire4Nature.
-As a Beneficiary Organisation, it also hosts Kathrin Holenstein and João Guilherme.
-These fellows are based at the Center for Functional and Evolutionary Ecology, CEFE, a Joint Research Unit of the CNRS and the University of Montpellier.
+The CNRS was the Coordinator organisation of Inspire4Nature.
+As a Beneficiary Organisation, it also hosted Kathrin Holenstein , João Guilherme and Marie-Morgane Rouyer.
+These fellows were based at the Center for Functional and Evolutionary Ecology, CEFE, a Joint Research Unit of the CNRS and the University of Montpellier.
 CEFE is the largest research centre in Ecology in France, with nearly 100 researchers performing independent, fundamental and applied scientific research on the dynamics of biodiversity, planetary environmental changes, and sustainable development.

 The International Union for Conservation of Nature, IUCN, is a membership Union uniquely composed of both government and civil society organisations.
 It provides public, private and non-governmental organisations with the knowledge and tools that enable human progress, economic development and nature conservation to take place together.
 Created in 1948, it harnesses the experience, resources and reach of its 1,300 Member organisations, as well as the contributions of 16,000 experts organised into six commissions dedicated to species survival, environmental law, protected areas, social and economic policy, ecosystem management, and education and communication.
 As a Partner Organisation, IUCN is particularly involved in the research projects of Kathrin Holenstein, Matt Ford, and Konstantina Spiliopoulou, including by hosting secondments of these fellows.
 The fellows interact particularly with IUCN's Global Species Programme, and in particular its Freshwater Biodiversity Unit and the Invasive Species Specialist Group.

-Each Beneficiary Organisation hosts one or more fellows, being the main organisation responsible for their respective individual research project.
-All Beneficiary Organisations also participate actively in the network-wide training programme for all students.
+Each Beneficiary Organisation hosted one or more fellows, being the main organisation responsible for their respective individual research project.
+All Beneficiary Organisations also participated actively in the network-wide training programme for all students.

-Each Partner Organisation is strongly involved in one or more research projects, including by hosting the fellows during secondments.
-They also participate actively in the network-wide training programme for all students.
+Each Partner Organisation was strongly involved in one or more research projects, including by hosting the fellows during secondments.
+They also participated actively in the network-wide training programme for all students.

-WCMC Europe is a newly established partner organisation of WCMC.
+WCMC Europe is a partner organisation of WCMC.
 Based in Brussels, Belgium, WCMC Europe is a not-for-profit that promotes for public benefit the conservation, protection, enhancement and support of nature and natural resources worldwide.
 It does this by collecting, storing, processing, analysing, and sharing data that increase knowledge and understanding of biodiversity and the conservation of nature.
-As a Partner Organisation, WCMC Europe is particularly involved in the research projects of , , and .
+As a Partner Organisation to Inspire4Nature, WCMC Europe was particularly involved in the research projects of , , and .